Supreme Court allows Delhi government to resume construction work of hospitals

 The court had on Thursday given a 24-hour ultimatum to the Centre and governments in Delhi and adjoining states to take steps for curbing pollution levels.

-The Union government told the court in an affidavit, filed later on Thursday, that it had constituted a five-member enforcement task force.
-It also said that 17 flying squads had been mobilised to ensure the implementation of various measures ordered by the court and the air quality panel, Bar and Bench reported.
+In an affidavit filed on Thursday, the Centre told the Supreme Court that it had constituted a five-member enforcement task force to ensure that pollution control measures are not being violated.
+The affidavit also stated that 17 flying squads had been mobilised to ensure the implementation of various measures ordered by the court and the air quality panel, Bar and Bench reported.

 The flying squads will report to the task force, which will take punitive action against persons or organisations that do not comply with the regulations.